 Critiques and workshopping are the first step in the evolution of your story from a creative project to a commercially viable product.
-Allowing others to gaze upon the visage of your book can seem all but impossible, but if you mean to be a published author, you don’t have time to be precious about it.
+Allowing others to gaze upon the luminous visage of your book can seem all but unthinkable; however, if you mean to be a published author, you can’t afford to be precious about this.

 Rip off the Band-Aid.
 The more eyeballs, the merrier.
 You have so many opportunities to gather feedback: alpha readers, critique partners, writing groups, beta readers, editors, cover artists, agents, acquiring editors, and more.

-Critiquing is one of your earliest opportunities to expose yourself to constructive input.
-Peer review provides the kind of impartial feedback that helps you spot where the ideas in your head don’t quite match the story you managed to put on the page.
-It’s a chance to make changes based on reader feedback and the needs of the marketplace.
-It helps you refine your story into a book readers will want to spend time and money on.
+Critiquing is your first opportunity to expose yourself to constructive input.
+Peer review helps you spot where the ideas in your head don’t match the story you’ve put on the page.
+It’s a chance to make changes based on reader feedback—real readers, not friends or family who are afraid to hurt your feelings.
+Critique will help you refine your manuscript into a book agents and readers will want to spend time and money on.

 The advantages of critique